krish1010/call-and-ask/README.md

 # call-and-ask
-It will take data from form and create ticket using osTicket API
+It will take data from a form in the website and create ticket in task manager using osTicket API.